uber-archive/makisu/README.md

         secret:
           secretName: docker-registry-config
 ```
-Once you have your job spec a simple `kubectl create -f job.yaml` will start your build.
-The job status will reflect whether or not the build failed.
+With this job spec, a simple `kubectl create -f job.yaml` will start the build.
+The job status will reflect whether the build succeeded or failed.

 ### Distributed cache

 A distributed layer cache maps each line of a Dockerfile to a tentative layer SHA stored in Docker registry.
-Using a layer
-cache can significantly improve build performance.
+Using a layer cache can significantly improve build performance.

 To use the distributed caching feature of Makisu, the builder needs to be able to connect to a *cache id store*.
-Redis can
-be used as a cache id store with the following Kubernetes job spec:
+Redis can be used as a cache id store with the following Kubernetes job spec:

 ```yaml
 # redis.yaml